 Once the cut is made the headstock piece is reversed to allow the long grain on both the neck and headstock to be in contact with one another, and the headstock section is positioned beneath the angled cut of the neck to create the desired angle.

 They are then glued and clamped into place.
-However, due to the large angle the two individual sections of timber are placed upon there is the possibility that the position of the two pieces will slide, so the two sections are often screwed into place with the screws being placed in a section that will be removed later e.g. the tuning peg holes, or in the case of a slotted headstock the area that will be removed to form the slots.
+However, due to the large angle the two individual sections of timber are placed upon, there is the possibility that the position of the two pieces will slide, so the sections are often screwed into place with the screws being placed in a section that will be removed later e.g. the tuning peg holes, or in the case of a slotted headstock the area that will be removed to form the slots.

 Lines are then marked to represent the position of the nut.
 This also indicates where the fretboard will begin when eventually installed on the neck.